SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 External `query` is an execution of a contract from another contract in the middle of its run.

-- Can be called from another `init`, `handle` or `query`.
+- Can be called from another `init`, `handle` or `query`
-- It has read-only access to the storage (state) of the contract.
+- It has read-only access to the storage (state) of the contract
-- `init` & `handle`: The fact that external `query` was invoked public.
+- `init` & `handle`: The fact that external `query` was invoked public
-- `query`: The fact that `query` was invoked is known only to the executing node.
-And to whoever monitors your internet traffic, in case the executing node is on your local machine.
+- `query`: `query` was invoked, and is known only to the executing node + whoever monitors your internet traffic (in case the executing node is on your local machine)
-- External `query` is metered by the gas limit of the caller contract.
+- External `query` is metered by the gas limit of the caller contract
-- Access control: Cannot use `env.message.sender`, just like `query`.
+- Access control: Cannot use `env.message.sender`, just like `query`

 Types of external `query`: